TheWiseLion/PonySoundBoard/README.md

 PonySoundBoard
 ==============

-Program binds sound to keys F1 through F2.
+Program binds sounds to keys F1 through F2.
 Fun and amusing for lan parties.

 Utilizes windows hooks to track the pressing of keys.